HasanAlqaisi/formio_flutter/packages/flutter_formio/README.md

                     └────────── { data, hidden, errors } ◄──┘
 ```

-`EngineFormRenderer` owns the nested submission and, on every change, hands the
+`EngineFormRenderer` owns the nested submission.
+The form is cached inside the
-form + data to the engine and repaints from the result.
+engine once; on every change only the submission crosses over, and the renderer
+repaints from `{ data, hidden, errors }`.
 It renders basic inputs
 and layout natively; premium/less-common types fall back to `ComponentFactory`.

 ## Install